Experience-Monks/jam3-lesson-tweening/lessons/1- What is a Tweening engine/index.md

 Tween.to(toTween, 0.5, {x: 100, y: 100, onComplete: onCompleteFunction });
 ```

-As you can see `onComplete` is a special variable in our variables object within the `to` function (as well as every other GSAP function).
-There are more special variables like this and we'll talk more about them later.
-Even `x` and `y` have their own special properties when used to animate a DOM element.
+`onComplete` is a special variable in our vars object that accepts a function to fire on the tweens completion.
+There are more special variables like this and we'll talk about them later.
+Even `x` and `y` have their own special properties when used to a DOM element.
 Stay tuned!

 ## Get to work!